 STUDENT’S NAME IN PERMANENT INK.***

+Personal Appearance

-PERSONAL APPEARANCE AND SCHOOL UNIFORMS- It is a long-standing and valued tradition and identity of Catholic schools to wear a school uniform with pride and dignity.
-The St. Frances Cabrini School uniform is to always be worn neatly and correctly.
+It is a long-standing and valued tradition and identity of Catholic schools to wear a school uniform with pride and dignity.
+The St. Frances Cabrini School uniform is always to be worn neatly and correctly.
 Uniforms may be purchased from the “Polos & Plaids” store or at the school office.
 The stores have the patch that is to be worn on all shirts, jumpers, and sweatshirts.
 SCREEN-PRINT GRAPHICS ARE NOT PERMITTED.

 Students who fail to comply with school uniform policy can be subject to corrective action.
 There are times when circumstances are extenuating and must be taken into consideration with a spirit of charity.
-We now require all shirts and jumpers to display the Incarnate Word logo.
+We require all boys’ shirts and all girls’ jumpers to display the Incarnate Word logo.
+Girls in grades PK-3 to 3rd do not need the logo on their shirts when they wear shorts.

-The personal appearance of the St. Frances Cabrini School students is important to all of us.
+The personal appearance of the SFCS students is important to all of us.
 Teachers will regulate student appearance initially during homeroom at the beginning of the day and throughout the day as well.
 Teachers will send home a notice to the parent/guardian if a problem exists or needs correction.

-If a problem is not fixable on the spot, a call will be placed to the parent and a note sent home.
+If a problem is not fixable on the spot, a call will be placed to the parent.

+First offense – silent lunch

+Second offense – walk at recess

+Third offense – detention

 Your child is to have his/her natural hair color (this includes hair extensions and hair pieces).
 Extreme hair coloring or bleaching is not permitted.